bjowes/cypress-ntlm-auth/README.md

 ### ntlm-proxy-exit

 This binary is available in the `node_modules/.bin` folder.
-Use it to send an exit command to a ntlm-proxy running in the background.
+Use it to send an exit command to a ntlm-proxy running in the background. `CYPRESS_NTLM_AUTH_API` environment variable must be set for this command.

 #### Example - Mac and Linux